oracle-livelabs/oic/isv-fusion/lab1-embedisvapp/embedisvapp.md

 ## Task 1: Create JaaS account

-1. Go to https://jaas.8x8.vc url in browser and Sign up for the trail account.
+1. Go to https://jaas.8x8.vc url in browser and Sign in with trail account created in the previous lab.

 2. Click on **Integrate meetings iFrame** under **My Video app**.